internetstandards/Internet.nl/documentation/Docker-deployment.md

 ### Task logging

 By default task start and completion is not logged.
 To enable this set the `CELERY_LOG_LEVEL` value to `INFO` in the `docker/local.env` file and apply the change by running the update commands.
-Worker containers should nog log which tasks are started `Task <task name> received` and succeeded `Task <task name and id> succeeded in <time>s:`.
+Worker containers should now log which tasks are started `Task <task name> received` and succeeded `Task <task name and id> succeeded in <time>s:`.

 ## Troubleshooting/mitigation